plpxsk/r-workshop-odsc/README.md

-Set-up/Installation
+Set-up
 ===============================================================================

 1. Install R, RStudio, and the `dplyr` and `ggplot2` packages [see `Installing R` below]

-2. Download this repository ["Download Zip" link on the right] and *unzip* it to a convenient location on your computer.
+2. Download this repository ("Download Zip" link on the top right of this page) and *unzip* it to a convenient location on your computer.
 We will be working with its contents.

 3. Open R Studio